ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/1Idq19o.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, go back to the DC-1 VM and create a CNAME record that points the host "explore" to "www.google.com".
-To do this, navigate to the DNS Manager, right-click mydomain.com under Forward Lookup Zones, and select New Alias (CNAME).
-In the Alias name field, enter explore, and in the Fully Qualified Domain Name (FQDN) field, enter www.google.com.
-Save the record.
+Next, return to the DC-1 VM and create a CNAME record to direct the host "explore" to "www.google.com."
+To do this, open the DNS Manager, right-click on mydomain.com under Forward Lookup Zones, and choose New Alias (CNAME).
+In the Alias name field, type explore, and in the Fully Qualified Domain Name (FQDN) field, enter www.google.com.
+Finally, save the record.
 </p>
 <br />